 There are different tools that can help you to find low competition keywords.
 However, make sure it has some search volume too.
 You surely don’t want to rank for a keyword which no one is searching for.

 You can use tools like KWFinder, Long Tail Pro, Ubersuggest etc. to find such keywords.
 SEMRush is a good option if you want to find competitor keywords.

 Write In-depth Quality Content for the Users

-People come to your site with a hope to get the best answer for their queries.
+People come to your site with the hope to get the best answer for their queries.
 They will bounce back if their expectations are not met.
 So, make sure to provide every possible information for that query in a user-friendly way.